 default, this utilizes AES symmetric key encryption, whose shared private key is

 got by elliptic curve Diffie-Hellman key exchange of the ships' networking keys.

 Jael is primarily utilized for the safe storage of private networking keys and retrieval of public networking keys utilized by Ames.
 The Jael vane of planets, stars, and galaxies are responsible for distributing the public keys of their moons (ultimately via Ames).

-zuse is the Hoon standard library.
-It contains cryptographic functions which
+zuse is part of the standard library.
+It contains cryptographic functions

 jetted in Vere with standard vetted implementations of